South African Border War: Namibian independence

 Since the early 1980s PLAN had consistently stated its intention to establish camps inside South West Africa during any future political transition, a notion rejected with equal consistency by the South African government.
 Compounding this fact was that PLAN insurgents also identified themselves as refugees without making any distinction between their civilian or military background, and the UN had explicitly invited refugees to return home.
 Indeed, PLAN did not possess many regular standing units and by the late 1980s many of its personnel followed cyclical patterns of fighting as insurgents before returning to refugee camps as civilians.

-On 31 March, Pik Botha complained to the JMMC that PLAN troops had advanced south of the 16th parallel and were massing less than eight kilometres from the border.
+On 31 March 1989, Pik Botha complained to the JMMC that PLAN troops had advanced south of the 16th parallel and were massing less than eight kilometres from the border.
 He promptly intercepted UN Special Representative Martti Ahtisaari and UNTAG commander Dewan Prem Chand that evening and gave them the same information.
 On the morning of 1 April, the first PLAN cadres crossed into Ovamboland, unhindered by UNTAG, which had failed to monitor their activity in Angola due to the delays in its deployment.
 Ahtisaari immediately contacted SWAPO, ordering it to rein in PLAN, to little avail.
 The South African foreign ministry also contacted the Secretary-General, who in turn relayed the same message to SWAPO officials in New York.

 At the end of the day, with no signs of the PLAN advance abating, Ahtisaari lifted all restrictions confining the SADF to its bases.
 Local police mobilised and fought off the invaders in a delaying action until regular SADF forces were able to deploy with six battalions.
 After the first two days the insurgents lost their offensive initiative, and the combined South African forces drove PLAN back across the border in a counteroffensive codenamed Operation Merlyn.
-Between 1 and 9 April 273 PLAN insurgents were killed in the fighting.
+Between 1 and 9 April 1989, 273 PLAN insurgents were killed in the fighting.
 The SADF and police suffered 23 dead.
-On 8 April, the JMMC had issued the Mount Etjo Declaration, which reiterated that the Tripartite Accord was still in effect and that South Africa, Angola, and Cuba remained committed to peace.
+On 8 April 1989, the JMMC issued the Mount Etjo Declaration, which reiterated that the Tripartite Accord was still in effect and that South Africa, Angola, and Cuba remained committed to peace.
 It also ordered all PLAN insurgents remaining in Ovamboland to surrender at UNTAG-supervised assembly points.

 Sam Nujoma denied any incursion had taken place on 1 April, claiming that he had only ordered PLAN insurgents already inside South West Africa to begin establishing base camps.
 He also pointed out that SWAPO had never been a signatory to the Tripartite Accord, and therefore the cessation of hostilities as dictated by its terms was non-binding.
 This drew some ire from Angola, which had given guarantees to the UN that PLAN would remain north of the 16th parallel.
 The SADF was re-confined to its bases on 26 April, then released into Ovamboland again to verify that the insurgents had departed.
 By May, all but a small handful of PLAN insurgents had been relocated north of the 16th parallel under JMMC supervision, effectively ending the South African Border War.